BrokenRondo/VANET-DAG-Sim/README.md

 How to simulate locally:

-Open project by Eclipse/IDEA
+1.Open project by Eclipse/IDEA
-Set totalVehicles, msgLostRate in main.java.
+2.Set totalVehicles, msgLostRate in main.java.
 Notice the maximum totalVehicles could be influenced by your computer performance.
 Too many totalVehicles could slow down your computer and the simulation.
-Run main.main
+3.Run main.main

 Example output: